MoonPoet/xaprb-src/content/talks/lisa17-quantifying-scalability-universal-scalability-law/index.md

 class: center
 # How Do You Measure Parameters?

-You don’t---use regression to estimate them.
+You don’t: use regression to estimate them.

 ![Curve Fitting](fitting.png)